maroehri/git-course/README.md

 # Teaching Git for Newcomers

-## First Steps
+## Basic Commands

-In this section you will learn how to use the fundamentals of git and its associtated commands.
+This section will provide an introduction to the fundamentals of git and its associtated commands.
 It will also include some demo code.

 ### git init